Baluf/anchor/README.md

 - API :two: that set a specific cell’s value in a specific sheet.
-- API :three: that returns a sheet by id. <br> Example for respone:
+- API :three: that returns a sheet by id. <br> Example for respone in json:

   ```json
   {